Christopher Jones (Mayflower captain)

-English origins
+Early life

 Christopher Jones is believed to have been born in Harwich, Essex, around 1570, although baptismal records are blank for his parish church for the period of time between April 1565 and June 1571.

-He was the son of Christopher Jones Sr. and his wife Sybil.
+He was the son of Christopher Jones Sr., of Welsh descent, and his wife Sybil, of English descent.
 The senior Jones was also a mariner and ship owner who died in 1578, leaving to his young son, bearing his name, his interest in the ship Marie Fortune when he should attain the age of eighteen years.
 Jones' mother Sybil married Robert Russell after his father's death and continued to reside at the Jones family home on Kings Head Street in Harwich, which is presently a visitor attraction.
 The family home of Christopher Jones' first wife Sara Twitt is across from the Jones home on Kings Head Street and is now a hostelry, the Alma.